Mac's impressive library of apps gives you everything you need but let's face it: Windows has a far larger library.

 EXE files are used in a few operating systems, the most notable of them being Microsoft Windows.
 You can think of EXE files as the Windows version of APP files (APP files, if you're unaware, are executable files under macOS).

-Part 2: How to Open EXE Files on Mac
+Part 2: 4 Ways to Open and Run EXE Files on Mac

 Again, you have several options to choose from when attempting this.
 So many software out there can help you open EXE files on Mac.
-You are advised to go with the Parallel Desktop.
+Here we will show you the most 4 effective ways to run EXE files on your Mac.

 This software is simplistic and won't take up much on your time because it doesn't even require a Mac restart anytime you wish to run a Windows application.
 A copy of Microsoft Windows is required though.
 You have to install it on your hard disk but it's easy to do: